 Photo: Erwin van Dijkman

 The Dövlet Serhed Xidmeti (DSX) is literally the state border service, but can be regarded as the army, tasked with guarding the border, or re-instate the pre-conflict border with Armeniai if you wish.
 The DSX was founded on 31 July 2002 and has since seen massive aircraft purchases.
-Dozens of Mi-17s, two dozens of Mi-35s and huge fleet of An-2s supporting Azerbaijani airborne troops leave no doubt the army is preparing to retake Nagorno-Karabach with force if necessary.
+Dozens of Mi-17s, two dozens of Mi-35s and huge fleet of An-2s used as drones, partly to confuse and lure enemy air defence into a response at a low cost target.
 Main bases of the DSX are Qala (Mi-17, Mi-35), Səngəçal (Sangachal, An-2, Mi-17) and Yevlax (An-2).
 The coast guard is also part of the DSX.